Opportunity Africa is transforming lives of impoverished Ugandan Christians with a new farming initiative that combats food insecurity.

 “Very soon every home will have cassava,” he said joyfully.
 “Very soon the community will start exporting more cassava flour than we import.”

-He added, “I continue to give thanks to our partners for supporting the diocese in their programme of food security.”
+He added, “I continue to give thanks to our partners for supporting the diocese in their program of food security.”

 The cassava project is just one of the many aspects of our Opportunity Africa initiative.
 Through this project, we can see how Opportunity Africa can help our African brothers and sisters grow in resilience and self-sufficiency.
 We hope we can continue providing long-term solutions to Christians in Africa, but this is only possible with the help of our supporters.
 Please consider giving to Opportunity Africa, using project reference code PR1700 on our donations page.